-This venue offers three fantastic public courses, with the Pete Dye-designed TPC Stadium ranked in the 100 Greatest Courses in the U.S. by Golf Magazine, offering a stern test.
-The Jack Nicklaus course is home to the PGA Tour Qualifying School and the stunning Greg Norman course lies in a seabed 40-feet below sea level, surrounded by an immense crescent of terra-cotta mountains.
+The PGA WEST Resort offers 5 fantastic public courses, with the Pete Dye-designed TPC Stadium ranked in the 100 Greatest Courses in the US by Golf Magazine, offering a stern test.
+The Jack Nicklaus Course is home to the PGA Tour Qualifying School and the stunning Greg Norman Course lies in a seabed 40-feet below sea level, surrounded by an immense crescent of terra-cotta mountains.
 The TPC Stadium and Nicklaus courses co-host the annual PGA Tour CareerBuilder Challenge tournament.

-A wonderful Arnold Palmer golf course that became famous for hosting the Bob Hope Chrysler Classic from 2006 to 2008.
-It is different from your typical desert layout, with rolling terrain, 30-acres of water features and plenty of pine, California pepper, and olive trees.
+Classic Club is a wonderful Arnold Palmer golf course that became famous for hosting the Bob Hope Chrysler Classic from 2006 to 2008.
+It is different from your typical desert layout, with rolling terrain, 30-acres of water features and plenty of pine, California pepper and olive trees.
 A beautiful on-course experience is complemented by the magnificent new Tuscan village inspired clubhouse and plethora of Bob Hope memorabilia inside.

-Tahquitz Canyon provides the framework for incredible vistas when playing these two challenging championship courses.
-The Legend was designed in the 1950s by William Bell, of Torrey Pines fame, and has that more traditional feel, whereas the Resort course, is a modern desert layout, crafted by Ted Robinson Sr, making full use of the natural surroundings and his environmentally friendly concepts.
+Tahquitz Canyon provides the framework for incredible vistas when playing the two challenging championship courses, Resort and Legend, at Tahquitz Creek Golf Resort.
+The Legend was designed in the 1950s by William Bell, of Torrey Pines fame, and has that more traditional feel, whereas the Resort Course, is a modern desert layout, crafted by Ted Robinson Sr, making full use of the natural surroundings and his environmentally friendly concepts.

 The Golf Club at Terra Lago has two very challenging courses - North and South – which are known for their slick greens and wonderful views of the Coachella Valley.
 The PGA Skins Game was played across the back nine of both courses from 1999-2002, with Fred Couples (1999), Colin Montgomerie (2000), Greg Norman (2001) and Mark O'Meara (2002) the winners.
 Be sure to bring your short game.